gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 ## Goals

-The goals which guide our bring up are:
+Our implementation strategy goals are:

 1. zero impact on other compiler developers until the feature is fully developed.
 This implies all work will be done behind a flag.
-2. separation of feature implementation from pass updates.
+2. separation of feature implementation from updating passes.

+Goal 2 will be implemented via a pass that blows up `load_strong`/`store_strong` right after SILGen.

 ## Plan

 We begin by adding initial infrastructure for our development.
 This means:

-1. A disabled by default flag called "EnableSILOwnershipModel" will be added to SILOptions.
-A false by default option called "-enable-sil-ownership-mode" will be added to the swift frontend.
-This will cause "EnableSILOwnershipModel" flag to be set SILOptions.
+1. Adding to SILOptions a disabled by default flag called "EnableSILOwnershipModel".
+This flag will be set by a false by default frontend option called "-enable-sil-ownership-mode".

 2. Bots will be brought up to test the compiler with "-enable-sil-ownership-model" set to true.
+The specific bots are:

+   * RA-OSX+simulators
+   * RA-Device
+   * RA-Linux.

-Specifically, we will create a separate RA-OSX+simulators, RA-Device, RA-Linux.
-Initially These will run once a day but as the feature gets closer to completion will run in a polling configuration.
+   The bots will run once a day until the feature is close to completion.
+Then a polling model will be followed.

 Now that change isolation is guaranteed, we develop building blocks for the
 optimization:

-1. load_strong, store_strong will be implemented in SIL but will not be emitted by SILGen.
-IRGen/serialization/printing/parsing support will be implemented.
+1. load_strong, store_strong will be implemented in SIL and
+IRGen/serialization/printing/parsing support will be added.
+SILGen will not be modified at this stage.

 2. A small pass called the "OwnershipModelEliminator" will be implemented.
 Initially it will just to blow up load_strong/store_strong into